arinmis/my-experiments/prefix-sum/README.md

     // in both cases sum is 24

 ## Example Problem
-Without using prefix sum, you cannot pass [Array Manipulation](https://www.hackerrank.com/challenges/crush/problem) test.
+Without using prefix sum, you cannot pass [Array Manipulation](https://www.hackerrank.com/challenges/crush/problem) problem tests on <m>HackerRank</m>.
 Brute force approach will fail when the number of query increase.

 Java code up(Solution.java) above passed all tests.